Issuers

 Using the API for authority management

-A are provided to manage and automate Issuance.
+A comprehensive set of APIs and SDKs are provided to manage and automate Issuance.

 When creating a Token, Issuers must choose between: